Auditions & Admission

 Winter Term auditions are held in the spring for 6-10 year olds and in September for 11-18 year olds.
 Students ages 12-18 who are not local are encouraged to audition for our 5-week Summer Course during which they will be considered for admission to our Winter Term.
 Click the link below to view more information about Winter Term Auditions.

-Listed below are the non-residence tuition rates and associated fees for the 2019-2020 Winter Term.
+Listed below are tuition associated fees for the 2023-2024 Winter Term.
 Upon enrollment, families are responsible for the full year’s tuition and fees as outlined in the enrollment agreement.
 If a student withdraws during the year, any balance due will still be collected and no refunds of payments to-date will be made.
 A 10-month installment plan is available for children enrolled in all levels.

 |Class Level||Tuition Rate|